Imprints of Different Types of Low-Angular-Momentum Accretion Flow Solutions in General Relativistic Hydrodynamic Simulations: Introduction

 Recent studies increasingly support the view that the Sgr~A$^*$ is primarily fed by stellar winds from nearby massive stars orbiting at parsec-scale distances~\citep{Quataert2004, Cuadra-etal2008, Ressler-etal2018}.
 The formation of an accretion disk in this context is not guaranteed and depends sensitively on both the initial conditions of the stellar winds and their collective hydrodynamic interactions~\citep{Moscibrodzka:2006pm, Shcherbakov:2010yq}.
 Unlike the well-ordered, rotation-supported tori typically produced in idealized accretion models, stellar-wind-fed flows in low-luminosity active galactic nuclei (AGNs) are highly irregular.
 These flows are often characterized by a clumpy, turbulent structure and a broad angular momentum distribution.
-Due to the relatively short infall timescales and the absence of sustained angular momentum transport mechanisms, the gas generally fails to circularize and remains largely unbound~\citep{Ressler-etal2018}.
+Due to the initial low angular momentum of the matter, it has a relatively short infall timescale, and therefore, the gas generally fails to circularize before being accreted and remains largely unbound~\citep{Ressler-etal2018}.
 Accretion in such environments is dominated by the direct infall of low-angular-momentum material rather than by the gradual viscous evolution of a coherent disk.

 Simulating accretion flows from large-scale feeding down to the event horizon presents significant computational challenges, primarily due to the vast range of spatial and temporal scales involved.
 As a result, an alternative and complementary approach is to investigate transonic accretion solutions that extend from the black hole horizon to large distances.
 This strategy mirrors the way analytic models of circular fluid motion have historically advanced our understanding of accretion disk structure.
 In the context of low-angular-momentum accretion, analytic studies have shown that the nature of the flow depends sensitively on the energy and angular momentum of the infalling gas~\citep{Fukue1987, Chakrabarti1989, Chakrabarti1996, Chakrabarti:2004uy}.
 These solutions reveal a variety of possible flow regimes, including smooth, quasi-spherical Bondi-like inflow~\citep{Bondi1952}, flows containing shocks~\citep[e.g.,][]{Fukue1987, Chakrabarti1989}.
 There have been substantial efforts to study low-angular momentum flow in semi-analytical or simulation fronts, finding their applications in different astrophysical scenarios \citep[e.g.,][]{Molteni-etal1994,Ryu-etal1995,Molteni-etal1996a,Molteni-etal1996b,Lanzafame-etal1998,Proga-Begelman2003, Chakrabarti-etal2004,Giri-etal2010,Okuda-Molteni2012, Okuda2014,Okuda-Das2015,Kim-etal2017,Okuda-etal2019,Kim-etal2019,Sukova-etal2017,Palit-etal2019,Singh-etal2021,Okuda-etal2022,Garain-Kim2023,Huang-Singh2025}.
 Recently some general relativistic hydrodynamic and magnetohydrodynamic simulations also have been performed~\citep{Olivares-etal2023,Dihingia-Mizuno2024,Dihingia-Mizuno2025}.
 The numerical simulations among these either deal with solutions only with the inner sonic points or supersonic injection of matter.
 Thus, the earlier simulations lack rigor in getting different types of low-angular momentum accretion solutions consistently as the analytical solutions.